Grimes Pavement Management Plan

 - Grimes, Iowa

-HR Green was retained by the city to review their standards for street pavement design and construction/maintenance practices, inventory the street system, evaluate current roadway conditions provided by the Iowa Pavement Management Program (IPMP), determine major rehabilitation and reconstruction alternatives, create a Pavement Management Software dTIMS BA comprehensive model, and develop a 10-year maintenance/replacement schedule.
+Solution: HR Green was retained by the city to review their standards for street pavement design and construction/maintenance practices, inventory the street system, evaluate current roadway conditions provided by the Iowa Pavement Management Program (IPMP), determine major rehabilitation and reconstruction alternatives, create a Pavement Management Software dTIMS BA comprehensive model, and develop a 10-year maintenance and replacement schedule.

 Using the IPMP data, existing City resources, and input from City staff, a complex pavement management model was created using the dTIMS Business AnalyticsTM software.
 This model was used to analyze various funding and performance-based scenarios for the Grimes capital improvement program.
 The findings of the investigation determined that the preferred annual construction budget would be approximately $2.65 Million for long-term sustainability.
 Additional emphasis was placed on the increased liabilities caused by new development and how future growth will change the projected maintenance needs.